-- Beat butter, granulated sugar, brown sugar and vanilla extract in large mixer bowl until creamy.
+- In a separate large bowl, cream the butter with the granulated sugar, brown sugar, and vanilla extract using a hand mixer or stand mixer.
 Add eggs, one at a time, beating well after each addition.

-- Drop using a rounded tablespoon onto ungreased baking sheets.
+- Drop using a rounded tablespoon onto lined baking sheets.

 - Bake for 9 to 11 minutes or until golden brown.